adoliver/notes/AndroidNotes.md

 # Android Notes
 Some notes for positerity when I run into issues or tips & tricks

+## Helpful reminders

+### Android Lifecycle
+* when returning from asynchronous task make sure Fragment/Activity references still exist ** check Fragment.isResumed() for Fragments or Actions to determine if it is in the foreground.
+Important before modifying any views.

+### RoomStorage
+* Always access the DB off the main thread.
+Android throws an error and potentially time consuming file system access makes it a bad idea.

 ## Problems

 ### Logcat